Gordon Institute of TAFE

-The Gordon Institute of TAFE is the Technical and Further Education institute predominantly servicing the wider Geelong area.
+The Gordon Institute of TAFE is the Technical and Further Education institute predominantly servicing the wider Geelong area in Victoria, Australia.
 The Gordon opened in 1887 and celebrated 130 years of providing education in 2017.

 The Gordon provides education to more than 13,500 students annually and, with more than 500 staff members, it is one of the largest employers in Geelong.
 The Gordon offers over 350 courses across several campuses located in Geelong City, East Geelong, Werribee and Hoppers Crossing.
 Sixty percent (60%) of The Gordon students live in the wider Geelong region.

 History

 The Gordon Institute of TAFE was opened in 1888 as the Gordon Memorial Technical College.

 The college had its beginnings in 1885, when 500 people met at the Geelong City Hall to decide upon a memorial to General Charles George Gordon, who died at Khartoum in January 1885.
-William Humble (owner of the Vulcan Foundry) and George link (Matthew Flinders school headmaster) decided that a school of art be erected in his honour.
+William Humble (owner of the Vulcan Foundry) and George Link (Matthew Flinders school headmaster) decided that a school of art be erected in his honour.